wpilibsuite/frc-characterization/arm-characterization/README.md

 Usage
 -----

-Preparation: make sure the code won't make your robot go crazy
+Preparation: make sure the code won't make your robot go crazy, and will perform the calculations correctly

 1. Select one of the included robot programs, modify it to reflect your robot's arm configuration and encoder settings